UNDERSTANDING THE PROCESS OF SELLING A MEDICAL PRACTICE

 Another legal issue to consider is the privacy of the patients of the practice and, more specifically, their medical records.
 Under New York law, a patient’s medical records are required to be maintained by the physician for a minimum amount of time.
 Moreover, these records may not be released to any third-party without the patient’s express authorization.
 It is essential that the physician-seller’s attorney prepare the proper legal documents to ensure both that the privacy rights of the patients of the practice are respected and a smooth transition of the maintenance of their medical records.

 In selling a medical practice, a physician should take great care in preparing it for sale to both maximize the value obtained from such a sale and the protection of its patients.
-If you should have any questions with regard to the sale of a medical practice, please contact Mathew J. Levy, Esq. at (800) 445-0954.
+If you should have any questions with regard to the sale of a medical practice, please contact David N. Vozza, Esq. at (800) 445-0954.